gazebosim/gz-sensors/tutorials/custom_sensors.md

 Ignition Sensors comes with various built-in sensor types ready to be used.
 Users aren't limited to those sensor types though.
-This tutorial will go over the process of implementing a custom sensor that leverages Ignition Sensors and can be used in downstream applications such as Ignition Gazebo.
+This tutorial will go over the process of implementing a custom sensor that leverages Ignition Sensors and can be used with downstream applications such as Ignition Gazebo.

 ## Why custom sensors